AnirudhBhat/anirudhbhat.github.com/_posts/posts/2021-05-17-be-ordinary-be-happy.markdown

 We should naturally try to give the journey more attention, We should look out of the window and try to appreciate the view whenever we can.

 **Don't attach your professional life with your identity.
+You are not your job.
 You are much more than that.**

 <br/>